Facing the Wild Man: How Wounded Boys Become Men

 As a man who had a distant relationship with his father in adolescence, I succumbed to anxiety and addiction, while my now deceased elder brother took the rage route.

-Without a father to contain him, secure him, he raged at the world and authority, almost demanding the firm hand of authority to come down on him and control him in lieu of a spiritual or physical father’s presence.
+Without a father to contain him, to guide him, to secure him, he raged at the world and power systems, almost demanding the firm hand of authority to come down on him in the form of police and the state (i.e. at her majesty’s pleasure) in lieu of a spiritual or physical father’s presence.

-In fact, I’ve never met an addict who didn’t have some sort of distance from his father.
+In fact, I’ve never met an damaged man who didn’t have some sort of distance from his father.

 The Great Mother